Online meetings are helpful not only for discussing important business subjects but also for closing deals.

 Keep it clean

-Just because you have learned how to upload videos to the Internet or use Photoshop doesn't mean you must try to impress your colleagues with an over-the-top meeting agenda.
-Good agendas focus on the content and do not distract your meeting participants with fancy fonts or colorful pictures.
+Just because you have learned how to upload videos to the Internet or use Photoshop doesn’t mean you must try to impress your colleagues with an over-the-top meeting agenda.
+Good agendas focus on the content and keep your meeting participants from distracting them with fancy fonts or colorful pictures.
 Learn to create professional word processor documents and keep your plan accessible to the eyes by using a simple font such as Arial or Times New Roman, font size 10 to 12, and a clean background.

-Even if you have already sent details on how the attendees can connect via VoIP or dial-in, it's good to include that information again on the agenda.
-If this is the first time you meet online, it's also a good idea to have details on how log-in works.
-You should let attendees know if registering for the online meeting tool is necessary and if they will need a headset or regular phone to connect.
-This way, your meeting will not be delayed by any technical problems.
+Even if you have already sent details on how the attendees can connect via VoIP or dial-in, it’s good to include that information again on the agenda.
+If this is the first time you meet online, having details on how log-in works is also a good idea.
+You should let attendees know if registering for the online meeting tool is necessary and if they need a headset or regular phone to connect.
+This way, your meeting will be completed on time.
 Also, let your IT team know that the meeting will take place, and include their contact details so if there are any IT-related questions, your attendees know where to go for help.

 Add hyperlinks